adamfortuna/adamfortuna.com-v3/source/_posts/2013-11-01-2-years-of-crossfit.markdown

 ## Finding Friends

 One of the biggest surprises about starting CrossFit was making so many friends.
-Head to a Globo Gym and you can go months without any communication farther than "are you done here?".
-I'm not the only one who goes to the 8am class multiple days a week, which has lead to meeting smart and driven people that I wake up to each day.
+After 2 years at LA Fitness, the longest conversation I had with anyone was "Are you done here?".
+At the gym I go to, there are other regulars at the 8am class I attend, which has lead to meeting smart and driven people that I wake up to each day.
 That's not to mention the amazing trainers who help shape your progress and provide inspiration.

+Being a developer and tending to find myself at developer events and developer conferences, spending time with people outside my profession has refreshing.
+The group I've come to know includes trainers, chefs, salespeople, flight attendants, former gymnists, students, parents, and too many more to list.
+Ages range dramatically from teens up to 60s and higher.
+During many, if not most classes, there are more women than men.

+{% pullside right %}
+Worth every penny.
+{% endpullside %}

+Tim Dikun, a coworker, friend and fellow CrossFitter, mentioned the biggest diversity gap in his [CrossFit Year in Review](http://timdikun.com/journal/2013/02-crossfit-year-in-review/) post: income.
+CrossFit isn't cheap.
+While a month at 24h Fitness is $10, a month at a CrossFit gym will run somewhere around $150/month or more.

+## Try It Out!

+If you're interested in trying out CrossFit, don't be intimidated.
+Everyone is a beginner at some point and knows what it feels like.
+I've never talked to anyone at the gym that didn't greet me with smiles.

 [Evernote]: http://evernote.com
 [CrossFit Kings Point]:http://crossfitkingspoint.com/